 It’s estimated that one in four people will experience a mental health disorder each year, and that in

-Regular exercise and a good diet are key to improving mental wellbeing, helping to reduce symptoms of depression, anxiety, and stress, and increase endorphins responsible for happiness.
+Regular exercise and a good diet are key to improving mental wellbeing, helping to reduce symptoms of depression, anxiety, and stress, and increase the endorphins responsible for happiness.

 Taking direct care of your mental wellbeing can be hugely beneficial so we’ve put together information on ten apps that you can download right now and use to help improve your mental state.